green moong dal also known as green gram dal

 • Add chilli powder, garam masala, coriander powder & turmeric.
 Saute for 30 seconds & press cancel button.

-• At this stage if you desire you can also blend the onion tomato masala using a hand blender.
+• Pour water and mix well at the bottom of the steel insert to deglaze any bits of food stuck.
+At this stage if you desire you can also blend the onion tomato masala using a hand blender.

 • Secure the IP with the lid and position the steam release handle to sealing.

-• Press pressure cook button and set the timer to 8 mins for firmer yet fully cooked lentils.
-For softer lentils set to 10 mins.
+• Press pressure cook button and set the timer to 12 mins.
 If using dried mung beans (unsoaked) then cook them for 15 mins.

 • Let the pressure release naturally for 10 mins, then release the rest manually.

 • Garnish green gram dal with coriander leaves.
-You can also stir in some coconut milk or lemon juice if you desire.
+You can also stir in some coconut milk or lemon juice if you want.

 Notes